Kramin42/Crawl-Log-Api/README.md

 ## Realtime Events
 Connect to the server with socket.io to receive data of new milestones in reatime.
-An example html document which will add the events to a list as they come in (replace `http://www.example.com` with the server address):
+Example html/js which will add the events to a list as they come in (replace `http://www.example.com` with the server address):

     <script type="text/javascript" src="//cdnjs.cloudflare.com/ajax/libs/socket.io/1.3.6/socket.io.min.js"></script>